-3B.
-Co gnitive skills Written exam, essay, oral exam, recorded sermon, presentation, textual analysis, making translations and conducting exegesis, fieldwork assignment and dissertation 3C.
-Practical ar nd professional skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: C.1. critically apply detailed knowledge and systematic understanding of the Bible and related texts, and of the historical and theological development of Christianity to contemporary and ministry contexts.
-C.2. improve their own learning, performance and practical skills necessary for employment in Christian ministry, demonstrating an ability to exercise initiative and resolve problems.
-Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises, guided independent study, placement learning.
+3C.
+Practical and professional skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: C.1. apply knowledge and understanding of the Bible and of the historical and theological development of Christianity to contemporary and ministry contexts.
+C.2. improve their own learning and practical skills necessary for employment in Christian ministry.
+Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises.
 Learning resources are also placed on the IT-based course management system (The Cloud).
 Online Delivery Lectures are delivered online (and students may attend live via Zoom).
 The IT-based course management system (The Cloud) typically forms the platform on which teaching and learning resources are delivered to distance learners by means of summary notes, readings, PowerPoint slides.
-Students also have direct access to module lecturers by a variety of means, including email, use of an online discussion forum.
-Campus & Online: Assessment Written exam, essay, oral exam, recorded sermon, presentation, textual analysis, making translations and conducting exegesis, fieldwork assignment and dissertation
+Students also have direct access to module lecturers by a variety of means, including email and use of an online discussion forum.

-3D.
-Key/tra 3D.
-Key/transferable skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: D.1. use information technology and computer skills for data capture and communicate accurately information, concepts, arguments and theories in a variety of formats both to specialist and non-specialist audiences, demonstrating appropriate use of primary and secondary sources with full and accurate references.
-D.2. develop projects and assignments which sustain and evaluate an argument, largely through independent enquiry, and which draw on a range of scholarly resources.
-Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises, guided independent study, placement learning.
+3C.
+Practical and professional skills For both Campus & Online: Assessment Written exams, essays, written theological reflections, oral exams, recorded sermons.
+Both formative and summative assessment is employed 3D.
+Key/transferable skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: D.1. use information technology and computer skills for data capture and communicate the results of their studies accurately and reliably in a variety of formats, demonstrating appropriate use of primary and secondary sources with accurate references.
+D.2. develop and formulate an argument, with appropriate use of data and evidence.
+Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises.
 Learning resources are also placed on the IT-based course management system (The Cloud).
 Online Delivery Lectures are delivered online (and students may attend live via Zoom).
 The IT-based course management system (The Cloud) typically forms the platform on which teaching and learning resources are delivered to distance learners by means of summary notes, readings, PowerPoint slides.
-Students also have direct access to module lecturers by a variety of means, including email, use of an online discussion forum.
-Campus & Online: Assessment Written exam, essay, oral exam, recorded sermon, presentation, textual analysis, making translations and conducting exegesis, fieldwork assignment and dissertation
+Students also have direct access to module lecturers by a variety of means, including email and use of an online discussion forum.
+For both Campus & Online: Assessment Written exams, essays, written theological reflections, oral exams, recorded sermons.
+Both formative and summative assessment is